-Last night at the St. Louis section AIChE Meeting, we presented the Virtus Dynamica Chemical Engineering Student Award to recipients from Missouri University of Science and Technology, University of MIssouri, Columbia, and Washington University in St. Louis.
+On Wednesday, April 12, 2017, at the St. Louis section AIChE Meeting, we presented the Virtus Dynamica Chemical Engineering Student Award to recipients from Missouri University of Science and Technology, University of Missouri, Columbia, and Washington University in St. Louis.

 At MYNAH, our mission is to Reduce the Cost, Risk, and Complexity of Plant Operations.
-We do this by delivering Life Cycle Dynamic Simulation that provides significant business benefits for greenfield capital investments and brownfield operational excellence initiatives.
-Using our Mimic Simulation Software, process plants can train operators, improve the performance of their automation systems, and evaluate operational improvements without impacting their running plants.
 To deliver this value to the process industries, we employ chemical engineers and we will need many more in the future.

-The role of the chemical engineering departments in our local universities is essential to equip this next generation of “captains of industry”.
+The role of the chemical engineering departments in our local universities is essential to equip this next generation of industry leaders.
 We need these departments to grow and succeed if they are going to supply men and women to be future leaders in our companies.

 We are very proud to sponsor the Virtus Dynamica Chemical Engineering Student Award at our three local Chemical Engineering Departments, Missouri S&T, Mizzou, and Wash U. The award goes to the chemical engineering student with the highest overall GPA as a senior in each universities program, hence the Virtus, latin for excellence.
 Dynamica because MYNAH is a provider of dynamic simulation technology and we work in a very dynamic, exciting industry.